Entropy for $k$-trees defined by $k$ transition matrices: The entropy of all binary tree-shifts over the alphabet

-\begin{remark} If $X$ and $Y$ are two tree-shifts such that the functions $F$ and $N$ corresponding to $X$ coincide with $\tilde{F}$ and $\tilde{N}$ corresponding to $Y$, by Remark \ref{RemarkCoordinatesChaange} these tree-shifts have the same number of allowed blocks of length $n$, for each $n \in \N$.
-Moreover, since $d = 2$ it is easy to see that these cases represent the same tree-shift, up to an alphabet change. \end{remark}
+\begin{remark} If $X$ and $Y$ are two tree-shifts such that the functions $F$ and $N$ corresponding to $X$ coincide with $F$ and $N$ or with $\tilde{F}$ and $\tilde{N}$ corresponding to $Y$, by Remark \ref{RemarkCoordinatesChaange} these tree-shifts have the same number of allowed blocks of length $n$, for each $n \in \N$.
+Moreover, since $d = 2$ these tree-shifts are conjugated. \end{remark}